s-s5678/Memebaaz/README.md

 ## Memposter
 Interested in memes? well we have got something intresting for you.
-Presenting to you Memposter, a ML based game were user has to copy the given expression and wil be rated on the basis of accuracy.
+Presenting to you Memposter, a ML based game where user has to copy the given expression and wil be rated on the basis of accuracy.
  # The video demo of this project can be found in
  (https://www.youtube.com/watch?v=QIhjqoKItoI)
 ## Built on